codrush/hexolike/source/docs/introduction.md

 ## Port descriptions

 The firewall port needs to be opened if external programs are allowed to access the node's API.
-The following is port descriptions which can be partially or thoroughly open as required.
+The following is port descriptions which can be partially or fully opened as required.

 |                    | Main Net | Test Net |